 A technique often used in production is what's called Parallel Compression.
 This is useful to allow compression of the audio signal while also preserving intact all the transient characteristics of the audio.
 The basic concept is having a way to preserve the original audio, while also processing it through compression.
-For this, we need to have a channel that "passes the audio through". while on another channel we have the audio sent to the compression path.
+For this, we need to have a channel that "passes the audio through", while on another channel we have the audio sent to the compression path.

-This is what can be achieved with the Mix parameter.
+This is what can be achieved with the Mix parameter, an add-on introduced by Arturia in all the plug-ins of the Compressor Bundle.